 Divya Sainathan is a writer and editor with a special interest in early childhood education.

 Cloudy skies, lush green foliage, earthy scent, and the chill—ah, how enchanting the monsoon season is!
 After setting the mood, we're sorry to puncture it with a statutory warning—the monsoon air is also brimming with microscopic infectious germs.
-These germs are known to infect us with diseases such as malaria, dengue, typhoid, cholera, jaundice, and of course the common cold and flu.
+These germs carry diseases, such as malaria, dengue, typhoid, cholera, jaundice, and the common cold and flu.

 Children are particularly vulnerable to such infections during the monsoons because their immune system is still developing.